nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1d.
-The resulting edited module has the same module code as another module in Le Tracker.
+The resulting edited module is a duplicate of another module in Le Tracker.
   - 1d1.
 Le Tracker shows an error message.

     Use case ends.